jsdrupal/drupal-admin-ui/README.md

 ### Requirements

-- PHP 5.5.9 or greater
+- PHP 7.1 or greater
-- PHP's pdo_sqlite extension installed.
+- PHP's gd and pdo_sqlite extensions installed.
 You can use `php -m` to check.
 - SQLite 3 CLI package
   * For ubuntu users, `sudo apt install sqlite3`.
 You can use `sqlite3 --version` to check that the CLI is available.